johnbrc/MPD-Distribution/modules/MPD-M4/MPD-M4.md/MPD-M4.md

 :	are responsible for both designing and supervising the construction of buildings, which others will inhabit and use.

 Ambassadors
-:	are internationally-accredited diplomats, or emissaries, sent by a country as its official representatives to a foreign country.
+:	are internationally-accredited diplomats, or emissaries, sent by a country as its official representative to a foreign country.

 ### Architect—laying a messianic foundation ###